How can I simplify?

 More countries crossed off my bucket list.
 More books, when my nightstand is full of waiting-to-be-reads.
 More pets–well, I’ve reached my limit there.

 This summer is shaping up to be an extra busy one, and while I want to keep everything running per usual, I’m wary of running around with my hands in too many pots.
 Intellectually I know that I’ll get more done by doing less, but determining where to relax–and actually letting go–is difficult.

 Should I let the grass grow long, and save the hours it takes me to mow?

 Should I order more take-out, and not deal with cooking dinner?

 Should I stop watching Netflix at night, and use that time to get more writing done?

 What is the best use of my limited time?

-It's not really the answers that are important, here.
-It's the asking.
+It’s not really the answers that are important, here.
+It’s taking time to ask.
 Stepping back as a form of self care is not something I’m great at.
-Pausing to measure what I'm working on, what's working for me, and what's worth it.
+Pausing to measure what I’m working on, what’s working for me, and what’s worth it.
 Then acting on the insights that arise.